trulabs/labs-truphone-cascades-test/README.md

     test-cascades-cli 192.168.70.130 15000 script

+## Extensions

+From version 1.1.0 onwards the the main functionality has been renamed 'core'.
+New functionality will be available via 'extensions'.

+### XMPP Extension

+The XMPP extension can be used to help automate XMPP messaging clients.

+It supports the following commands:

+    xmppChatMarker   # displayed/read
+    xmppChatState    # composing/paused/active
+    xmppConnect      # connect to a server
+    xmppDisconnect   # disconnect a resource
+    xmppHelp         # overview of the extension
+    xmppMessage      # send a message to a client xmppPresence     # online/offline/dnd etc & status message xmppReachability # telephone/address information

 ## Correctness & Style
 * checked with cppcheck
 * style checked with vera++ & modified Google's cpplint.py